confluentinc/schema-registry/docs/schema_registry_tutorial.rst

      "schema": "{\"type\":\"record\",\"name\":\"Payment\",\"namespace\":\"io.confluent.examples.clients.basicavro\",\"fields\":[{\"name\":\"id\",\"type\":\"string\"},{\"name\":\"amount\",\"type\":\"double\"}]}"
    }

-Let's break down what this version of the schema defines

-* `subject`: the scope in which schemas for the messages in the topic `transactions` can evolve
-* `version`: the schema version for this subject, which starts at 1 for each subject
-* `id`: the globally unique schema version id, unique across all schemas in all subjects
-* `schema`: the structure that defines the schema format

-The schema is identical to the :ref:`schema file defined for Java client applications<schema_registry_tutorial_definition>`.
 Notice in the output above, the schema is escaped JSON, i.e., the double quotes are preceded with backslashes.

 Based on the schema id, you can also retrieve the associated schema by querying |sr| REST endpoint: